Posts tagged Worcestershire

 Links: Wikipedia (Birmingham), Lickey Hills Country Park, Peakbagger, Hillbagging

 There’s free parking at the entrance to the golf course off Rose Hill (road).
 I wasn’t sure if the car park is specifically for the golf course or open to anyone but there were no signs and plenty of spaces so I parked there.
 The circular route that I chose follows Rose Hill road in an easterly direction to the eastern end of the Country Park where you can take a steep footpath up the hill to the summit of Rednall Hill.
 There was a bunch of teenagers at the summit who aggressively shouted out “you awright, mate?” as I passed so I didn’t hand around.
-From the summit follow the ridge-top path for ~600 metres to the north-top summit and a view across to Birmingham City.
+From the summit follow the ridge-top path for ~600m to the north-top summit and a view across to Birmingham City.

 Race To The Tower Ultra Marathon